Building a Corpus

 Metadata spreadsheet

 Create a spreadsheet to track every text in your corpus.
-At minimum, include:
+At minimum, include these fields.

 Column Example